Māori culture: Marginalisation and renaissance c. 1900 AD to today

 These ingredients were potential causes of racial tension.
 They were seen by the wider community as "Māori problems".
 By the 1970s and 1980s, enough urbanised Māori had reached positions of influence to bring about a gradual but radical change to the thinking of governments.
 Their advocacy was underscored by an increasing willingness to use vigorous protest to push Mana Māori.
 Young urban radicals beat up a group of university students taking a comical view of Māori dance.
 Protestors occupied Bastion Point which was claimed as Māori land and resisted police arrest.
 In Raglan local Māori protesters reclaimed ownership of land used as an airstrip and golf course.

 From the early 1970s a new generation of radicals arose demanding more Māori influence.
 Amongst the demands were for increased tino rangatiratanga.
 The expression, an abstraction of the word for aristocracy, had been coined by Henry Williams in the Treaty of Waitangi to convey the idea of "chieftainship".
 However, the term was often used by Māori to express the idea of political rights for all Māori, not just the rangatira class, or the idea of Māori sovereignty or Māori independence.

 Educated urban Māori advocated the teaching of Māori language and the inclusion of a Māori point of view in all aspects of education.
-Māori began to express their ideas in new political movements with Māori voters switching from supporting the Labour party to alternatives such as the Māori lead New Zealand First party in 1992.
+Māori began to express their ideas in new political movements with Māori voters switching from supporting the Labour party to alternatives such as the Māori led New Zealand First party in 1992.
 The introduction of MMP (Mixed Member Proportional) elections in 1996 had the effect of giving minority groups of any shades, more influence.
 The 1996 election produced 14 Māori MPs with 3 in the cabinet.
 Māori MP Winston Peters, was the deputy Prime minister.

 This position set high expectations for positive results from the Treaty of Waitangi Tribunal which was set up to investigate Māori grievances against historical New Zealand governments in relation to the treaty.
 From the early 1990s a series of favourable outcomes from the treaty tribunal resulted in a large flow of capital in the form of land, primary resources and cash from the government to various Māori iwi (tribe or nation) and hapū (subtribe or clan).
-A key concept was the continued occupation of an area of land (Ahi kaa).
+A key concept was the continued occupation of an area of land (Ahi kā).
 The largest tribal deals approached $1 billion although many were far smaller.
 This gave iwi and hapū organisations a source of financial security they had not had previously.
 To 2013 the total paid by government exceeds $4 billion.
 These resulted in a more cohesive tribal organisation as all assets went to tribal or hapū organisations.
 In 2012 it was estimated that the total value of Māori-controlled assets was about $400 billion.
 As of June 2018, 70 settlements have reached the stage of being passed into legislation, with a further 45 settlements in various stages of negotiation.